jeremymlong/quantizer/README.md

  * [AUnit](https://github.com/bxparks/AUnit) (for tests)

 ## Notes about LEDs
 The 12 scale LED are not included on the schematic or board.
 My hope was to use these boards for another project.
 I directly mounted the LEDs to the panel with hot glue and wired them point to point.
-Wires are connected to the leads of the first lLED.
+Wires are connected to the leads of the first LED.
 On the back of the board I left the leads long and connected the power wires as pictured below.
+The second LED is at the bottom of the panel and the rest wire up the panel to the top.

 ### Reversing LED order
 You can reverse the LED order if you want the lowest note at the top of the panel.
 There's a define commented out at the top of leds.cpp `REVERSE_LED_ORDER`.
 Just uncomment that line to reverse the order.